patooworld/vsixvhax/Tasks.md

 ### Configuration

-- `"haxe.displayPort"` - Allows connecting to vshaxe's Haxe server process for faster compilation.
+- `"haxe.displayPort"` - Allows connecting to the Language Server's Haxe process for faster compilation.
 The setting defaults to `"auto"`, meaning that for each new instance of VSCode you open, a new unique port will be picked.
 - `"haxe.enableCompilationServer"` - Whether auto-generated tasks should connect to the port picked by `"haxe.displayPort"`.
 Defaults to `true`.